jharwell/sierra/docs/src/user-guide/examples.rst

 - ``$HOME/git/sierra-sample-project/projects`` contains the project plugins
 - ``$HOME/git/mycode`` contains any C++ project code library

+Paths in
+:ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` are
-Paths in :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` are relative to the directory you invoke ``sierra-cli`` from.
+relative to the directory you invoke ``sierra-cli`` from.
 All examples assume invocation from ``$HOME/git/sierra-sample-project``.
 Adjust paths for your own setup.

-..
-NOTE:: :ref:`--execenv=hpc.local<src/reference/cli:sierra-cli---execenv>` ``=hpc-local`` runs
+Important Notes:

+- :ref:`--execenv=hpc.local<src/reference/cli:sierra-cli---execenv>`
-   experiments on the machine SIERRA is invoked from, using GNU parallel for concurrency.
+  ``=hpc-local`` runs experiments on the machine SIERRA is invoked from, using GNU parallel for concurrency.
 Despite the ``hpc`` prefix, no cluster is required — it is the right choice for laptops and workstations.

-..
-NOTE:: :ref:`--exp-setup<src/reference/cli:sierra-cli---exp-setup>` is supported by the ARGoS and ROS1-based engines.
+- ``--exp-setup`` is supported by the ARGoS and ROS1-based engines.
 It is not universally required — check your engine's documentation before using it.
-See :ref:`usage/vars/expsetup` for details.
+See :ref:`user-guide/vars/expsetup` for details.

-..
-NOTE:: When running with GNU parallel-based execution environments, SIERRA automatically forwards :envvar:`LD_LIBRARY_PATH`, :envvar:`PYTHONPATH`, and :envvar:`PATH` into the parallel child environment.
+- When running with GNU parallel-based execution environments, SIERRA automatically forwards :envvar:`LD_LIBRARY_PATH`, :envvar:`PYTHONPATH`, and :envvar:`PATH` into the parallel child environment.
 You only need to set :envvar:`PARALLEL` for additional variables your project requires.
 See the documentation for your chosen :ref:`--execenv<src/reference/cli:sierra-cli---execenv>` plugin for the full list of what it exports automatically.

+- To shorten long command lines, SIERRA supports an rcfile via ``--rcfile`` / :envvar:`SIERRA_RCFILE`.

 ..
 IMPORTANT:: Examples are grouped by engine and can be pasted directly into a terminal.
 Many flags use SIERRA core functionality that is not